 What is “natural food”?

 The term “natural” for food may show good intentions or it may simply mean “buy me.”
-Alarmingly, Consumer Reports found that the majority of shoppers seek out food with “natural” label, even though it is unregulated and may contain some pretty horrifying ingredients.
+Alarmingly, Consumer Reports found that the majority of shoppers seek out food with “natural” label, even though it is unregulated, and some pretty horrifying ingredients in natural products.
 I agree with Consumer Reports that the term “natural” should either be defined or banned on food labels.

 Subscribe for recipes, tips, and news.